 We would always recommend that you follow a proper exercise and lifestyle regime with any supplementation for maximal effects, so why not give it a go?
-(We are also currently giving away FREE copies to a friend of your choice with back pain or sciatica with every purchase!)

 Click to watch a short video about Yvonne from Portsmouth who made the brave decision to try The 7 Steps to Overcome Sciatica: